 The climb is rocky and there are tree roots to watch for.
 I recommend wearing tennis shoes or hiking boots.
 I also recommend bringing your own water.
 It takes approximately one hour and thirty minutes to climb.

 To get to the trailhead, park at the Tsurutsuru Hot Springs parking lot, there is parking alongside the road.
-The parking is located at GPS 35.7784196, 139.1927258 (please refer to the first map below).
+The parking is located at GPS 35.7784196, 139.1927258; Google Pin to parking lot.
 From here, walk down the road, in the direction you came from, and take the first right down a small road.
 You will walk past some old rugged log houses, a place that Google Maps calls Wildwood.
-Walk approximately 11 minutes until you cross a bridge, near GPS 35.7793232, 139.1840214 (please refer to the second map below).
+Walk approximately 11 minutes until you cross a bridge, near GPS 35.7793232, 139.1840214; Google Pin for trailhead.
 On the right, you will see a trailhead.
 Take this trail and follow the signs to the top of Mt Hinode.
 I’ve included a picture in this post that shows a sign in Japanese.
 Pointing left, the sign reads Mt Hinode.
 Follow these signs to the top of the mountain.
 Pointing right, the sign reads Tsurutsuru.
 On your way down, follow the signs pointing towards Tsurutsuru Hot Springs.
 When you are finished with your hike, consider relaxing in the popular Tsurutsuru Hot Springs.
 By Michelle Nexon, April 2014.